Wisconsin Biohealth Tech Hub receives $49M federal grant

 A core element that the Biohealth Tech Hub builds upon is the history of collaboration with industry.
 Our partnership with GE HealthCare exemplifies that tenet.
 Over the past 40 years, GE HealthCare and the department have built a vital collaborative research and technology relationship, generating substantial health innovations including more than 100 patents.
 In November 2023, our department hosted the celebration for the new 10-year strategic collaboration between UW-Madison and GE HealthCare.
 One of the key technology projects funded through the Biohealth Tech Lab initiative will be the GE HealthCare-led effort to streamline the integration of new technologies into health care systems.
 Our relationship with GE HealthCare will assist in this important endeavor.

-Another technology project will be the Wisconsin Health Data Hub, led by researchers at the UW School of Medicine and Public Health.
-Every day, technology offers new opportunities to collect data, which includes the images our faculty use in treating patients and conducting research.
-The comprehensive, secure, accessible and inclusive health data ecosystem will help ensure that data is available to scientists, entrepreneurs and biohealth companies developing the next breakthrough in medicine.
+Another technology project will be the Wisconsin Health Data Hub, for which the UW School of Medicine and Public Health will act as the lead institution with Jomol Mathew, PhD as the principal investigator (PI).
+Every day, technology offers new opportunities to collect and integrate diverse data securely.
+The comprehensive, secure, accessible and inclusive health data ecosystem across Wisconsin will foster compliant and ethical use of data by scientists, entrepreneurs and biohealth companies developing the next breakthrough in medicine.

 The CAREScan Mobile Cancer Screening, another Phase 2 project, will improve health equity by collecting community insights and increasing access to screening and care.
-Chair Scott Reeder, MD, PhD will serve as the local, UW principal investigator (PI) for the Medical College of Wisconsin-led project.
+Chair Scott Reeder, MD, PhD will serve as the local, UW PI for the Medical College of Wisconsin-led project.

 During her visit to WIMR, Senator Baldwin asks Tim Szczykutowicz, PhD a question about the photon counting CT (PCCT) scanner, a novel piece of technology currently being evaluated at WIMR.
 (Photo courtesy of Katie McMullen)